The best places to go camping near Sydney

 Share

-Facilities: Toilets, showers, drinking water, barbecues, picnic tables
+Facilities: Toilets, showers, drinking water, barbecues, picnic tables, public phone

-The only campsite in the Ku-ring-gai Chase National Park, The Basin is a large grassy area surrounded by trees and overlooking Pittwater.
-Hike or cycle through the park, swim in the calm ocean and keep an eye out for the curious swamp wallabies that visit the camp.
-There’s no road access to the site, so you will need to walk around 3km in from the car park or catch the ferry from Palm Beach to The Basin wharf.
+The only campsite in the Ku-ring-gai Chase National Park, The Basin campground is a large grassy area overlooking Pittwater.
+Hike or cycle through the park, swim at the sheltered beach or calm lagoon and keep an eye out for curious swamp wallabies.
+There’s no road directly to the site; access is via a 3km walk from the car park or a ferry from Palm Beach.

 Aerial view of The Basin campground, Ku-Ring-Gai Chase National Park